-Ready to ‘wrap up’ tensions if India de-escalates, says Pakistan’s defence minister
+Pakistan authorises military to respond to India’s Operation Sindoor

 Prime Minister Shehbaz Sharif said that Pakistani forces had “every right to respond forcefully” and that a “forceful response is being given”.

-Twenty-six Pakistani civilians were killed in India’s strike along the Line of Control, reported AFP.
+Twenty-six persons were killed in India’s strike, reported AFP.
 During a press conference earlier in the day, Pakistan’s Inter-Services Public Relations Director General Lieutenant General Ahmed Sharif Chaudhry stated that at least 35 persons were injured, reported The Print.

 The strikes primarily hit civilian infrastructure, including mosques and residential quarters, claimed Chaudhry.